Itinerary & Map

 Please note: Due to Intrepid's internal safety policy, your leaders are specifically prohibited from recommending or assisting with booking trips to the mountaintop ruins of Wayna Picchu.

 Taypikala Cusco Hotel or similar (AA) - 1 night - (B)

-Your trip ends in Cusco.
+Your trip ends in Cusco on the morning of day 11.
 Those on group flights will take an overnight flight back to London.